zep1994/zep1994/README.md

 ## About Me

-I'm a results-driven full-stack developer based in Jackson, Mississippi with a strong background in software engineering, systems auditing, and digital transformation.
+I'm a results-driven full-stack developer based in Jackson, Mississippi, with a strong background in software engineering, systems auditing, and digital transformation.
 With expertise in ASP.NET Core, Blazor, Azure, and CI/CD pipelines, I design scalable and secure applications that drive operational efficiency.
-My experience spans from optimizing SQL Server performance to automating deployment processes in agile environments—constantly seeking opportunities to mentor teams and implement cutting-edge solutions.
+My experience spans from optimizing SQL Server performance to automating deployment processes in agile environments, constantly seeking opportunities to mentor teams and implement cutting-edge solutions.

 ---